 We believe the places we work should be a reflection of our company values - being a responsible brand starts with our owned and operated facilities.

-• 91% of our sites in Europe (including UK), including stores, are supplied by renewable electricity – we continue to work towards achieving this across all our owned and operated sites globally.
+• Around 93% of the electricity supplying our owned and operated sites across Europe (including the UK) is from renewable sources, and almost half of energy consumption globally.
+We continue to work towards achieving this across all our owned and operated sites globally.

-• All of our UK offices, MIE manufacturing facilities and UK distribution centre are zero waste to landfill.
-We are working to achieve this in our key footwear suppliers.
+• Our UK distribution centre and Made In England factory are zero waste to landfill.
+We are also working with our Tier 1 suppliers to achieve zero waste to landfill in our supply chain too.

 Made in England

-ISO 14001 is the internationally recognised standard which enables organisations to monitor their environmental impacts in a systematic way and demonstrates a commitment to environmental protection above and beyond legal requirements.
+Our MIE site has been ISO 14001 certified since 2021.
+ISO 14001 is the internationally recognised standard which enables organisations to monitor and manage their environmental impacts in a systematic way and demonstrates a commitment to environmental protection above and beyond legal requirements.

 We want to lead by example, which is why we are also supporting our Tier 1 suppliers to gain environmental certification standards by 2025.